SobolevYuri/ATEC_project/README.md

 # ATEC_project
-Website of a technical expertise company
+Website of a technical expertise agency